burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 You can explicitly force the compiler to generate default code for a method for which this behavior can take place through `=default` construction.
 It can be used for:

 a.
-Change the normal accessibility level.
+Change the normal accessibility level or virtualize them.
 For example:

 ```cpp
 // Make destructor virtual